Chart Color Schemes

 Population growth drivers in Mount Coolum are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the suburb of Mount Coolum's estimated population is around 4811 as of February 2026.
-This shows an increase of 266 people since the 2021 Census, which reported a population of 4545.
-The change is inferred from AreaSearch's estimate of 4769 residents in June 2024 and additional validated new addresses since the Census date.
-Mount Coolum's population density is approximately 962 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
-Over the past decade, ending in 2021, Mount Coolum has shown resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the Rest of Queensland.
-Overseas migration contributed around 66% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Mount Coolum is estimated at around 4819 as of May 2026.
+This reflects an increase of 274 people (6.0%) since the 2021 Census, which reported a population of 4545 people.
+The change is inferred from the resident population of 4792, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 37 validated new addresses since the Census date.
+This level of population equates to a density ratio of 963 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 66.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Population projections indicate above median growth for locations outside capital cities, with Mount Coolum expected to grow by 745 persons to 2041, reflecting a 16.1% increase over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, an above median population growth of Australia's regional areas is projected, with the suburb expected to grow by 794 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 15.9% in total over the 16 years.

 Frequently Asked Questions - Population